☛ Rooster and I meet in April 2017. We immediately become lovers.

 ☛ In August 2017, I put an end to my professional relationship with Rooster and inform Lust Productions.
 In October 2017, Rooster and I see each other at the Porn Film Festival in Berlin.

-☛ In December 2017, Rooster tells me that they want to “reignite” a romantic relationship with me.
+☛ End of November 2017, Rooster tells me that they wants to “reignite” a romantic relationship with me.
 I tell them that I met someone.

-In December 2017, I’m in London for a screening of We Are The (Fucking) World.
+The last week of November 2017, I’m in London for a screening of We Are The (Fucking) World.
 Rooster offers that we spend an evening together.
 I accept.
-But before we actually meet, they send me a message in which they express a desire to renew an intimate relationship together.
+But before we actually meet, they sends me a message in which they expresses a desire to renew an intimate relationship together.

 I answer that it’s impossible because I met someone and I am in an exclusive relationship with that person.
 I maintain my desire to see them at the screening and to have a friendly dinner with them.
 But Rooster sends me a long audio message, angry that time, that he tells to be his “final” message.
-They say that they feel emotionally manipulated, and that they do not want to hear about me at a personal level anymore.
-They want to keep in touch with me only on a professional level, for the promotion of the films:
+They says that they feels emotionally manipulated, and that they does not want to hear about me at a personal level anymore.
+They wants to keep in touch with me only on a professional level, for the promotion of the films:

 I respect their choice and do not give them any more news.